Critical behavior of Fredenhagen-Marcu string order parameters at topological phase transitions with emergent higher-form symmetries

-Instead of variationally solving the ground state Hamiltonian in Eq.~\eqref{TC_Hamiltonian}, one can analytically construct a deformed toric code state, which shares similar physics with the toric code Hamiltonian in Eq.~\eqref{TC_Hamiltonian}.
+\ \\\textbf{FM string order parameter for the deformed toric code state.} Instead of variationally solving the ground state Hamiltonian in Eq.~\eqref{TC_Hamiltonian}, one can analytically construct a deformed toric code state, which shares similar physics with the toric code Hamiltonian in Eq.~\eqref{TC_Hamiltonian}.
 The advantage of the deformed toric code state is that the wavefunction is exact, so many analytical results can be derived.
 The disadvantage is that the dimensionality of the universality class of the quantum critical points is fine-tuned and reduced by 1 compared to that of the generic quantum critical points~\cite{Simons_Trebst_2009,Near_and_at_CQCP_2011}.
 The deformed toric code state is defined as~\cite{haegeman2015shadows,Gauging_quantum_state_2015,Zhu_2019}:

 where $\ket{\tTC}$ is a ground state of the fixed point toric code Hamiltonian, and $g_x$ and $g_z$ are tuning parameters satisfying $g_x^2+g_z^2\leq1$.
 The phase diagram of the deformed toric code state is similar to that of the toric code Hamiltonian in Eq.~\eqref{TC_Hamiltonian}, as shown in Fig.~\ref{FM_op_deform_TC}a.
 Besides the toric code phase, there are two trivial phases with either charge or flux condensation, and they are separated by a Berezinskii-Kosterlitz-Thouless (BKT) transition line.
 The phase transition lines from the toric code phase to the trivial phase belong to the (2+0)D Ising* universality class because of the dimensionality reduction at the fine-tuned critical points of the wave function.
-The multi-critical point $M'=(1-1/\sqrt{2},1-1/\sqrt{2})$ at the self-dual line $g_x=g_z$ is described by the free boson conformal field theory (CFT) compactified on orbifolds with a radius $R=2\sqrt{2}$~\cite{Zhu_2019}, which describes the critical point of the 2D XY* theory~\cite{O_N_CFT_2023}.
+Because the deformed toric code state is mapped to the partition function of the 2D classical Ashkin-Teller model~\cite{Zhu_2019}, the multi-critical point $M'=(1-1/\sqrt{2},1-1/\sqrt{2})$ at the self-dual line $g_x=g_z$ is described by the free boson conformal field theory (CFT) compactified on orbifolds with a radius $R=2\sqrt{2}$, which describes the critical point of the 2D XY* theory~\cite{O_N_CFT_2023}.
 Thus, we can say the multicritical point $M'$ of the deformed toric code state belongs to the (2+0)D XY* universality class.

 Akin to the variational case, we first calculate the FM string order parameter along a line $g_x=0.14$ crossing the toric code phase and the Higgs phase by contracting the $D=2$ exact iPEPS of the deformed toric code state, using the boundary infinite matrix product states (iMPS) with various bond dimensions $\chi$, see Fig.~\ref{FM_op_deform_TC}b.
 We extract the critical exponent $\beta_{\text{FM}}$ of the FM string order parameter according to $O_Z\sim (g_z-g_{zc})^{\beta_{\text{FM}}}$, for which we numerically determine the critical point $g_{zc}=0.2227(3)$ and extrapolate $O_Z$ using different iMPS bond dimensions $\chi$.
 The extracted $\beta_{\text{FM}}=0.117(5)$ is close to the $\beta=1/8=0.125$ from the 2D Ising* universality class, see Fig.~\ref{FM_op_deform_TC}d and Tab.~\ref{tab:Ising}.
 We perform the data collapse to the FM string order parameter in Fig.~\ref{FM_op_deform_TC}c.
 These results indicate that the FM string order parameter is a well-behaved order parameter also for the deformed wavefunction. {In contrast to the variatinoal case, along the self-dual line the phase transition from the toric code phase to the BKT phase along the self-dual line is not a charge condensation transition, and the FM string order parameter is zero in both the toric code phase and the BKT phase, see Fig.~\ref{FM_op_deform_TC}e.
 Therefore, the FM string order parameter cannot be directly used to detect the BKT transition.}